There will be one in-person, timed exam in CSE 121 this quarter. The exam will be on the following date

 - You will have 110 minutes to complete the exam.
 We will distribute the exam early and you can read and fill out the cover page of the exam, but you should not look at the exam questions until you are told to begin.
 At the end when time is called, you are required to stop writing and close your exam.
 Students who look at the exam before being told to begin and students who make changes to their exam after time is called will receive Us on the exam as penalty.
 Students who do not close their exam booklet when time is called may also receive this Us penalty.

 - You must work alone and may not use any computing devices of any kind including calculators or digital copies of the textbook.
-Cell phones, music players, and other electronic devices may NOT be out during the exam for any reason.
+Cell phones, music players, smart watches, and other electronic devices may NOT be out during the exam for any reason.

 - You are allowed to bring one sheet of paper, no larger than 8.5 x 11 inches with your own notes for reference.
 You may use both front and back sides and it may be handwritten or typed.